semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Description

-The `cache` script is used for storing files that you want to reuse among the jobs of a Semaphore 2.0 project.
+The `cache` script is used for storing files that you want to share among the jobs of a Semaphore 2.0 project.

-#### Command Line Parameters
+#### Commands and Command Line Parameters

-The `cache` utility operates in two modes: *store* and *restore*.
+The `cache` utility supports two commands: `cache store` and `cache restore`.

-The general form of the `cache` command in *store* mode is the following:
+The general form of the `cache store` command is the following:

     cache store --key key_value --path cache_dir

-The value of the `--key` parameter should be unique among the cache keys of the same Semaphore 2.0 project.
-However, what is important about `key_value` is that it should be available to all the jobs of the pipeline that want to use it afterwards.
+The value of the `--key` parameter is the key that will be used for saving the desired files and should be unique among the cache keys of the same Semaphore 2.0 project.
+However, what is important about `key_value` is that you should be able to recover it afterwards in order to become available to all the jobs of the pipeline that want to use that `key_value` afterwards.

 The value of the `--path` parameter should be an existing directory the contents of which you want to store in the cache.
-Note that if you use a path with more than two directories as the parameter to `--path`, `cache` will only store the last directory of the directory path will be stored and retrieved.
+If you use a path with more than two directories in it as the parameter to `--path`, `cache` will restore the desired contents in the last directory of the directory path that was given.
-So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` but the `restore` command will bring back the contents in the `dirB` directory – not the path that was initially given.
+So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` as desired but the `restore` command will bring back the contents of `dirA/dirB` in the `dirB` directory path, not in `dirA/dirB`.

+Analogously, for a `--path` value of `dirA/dirB/dirC`, the contents of `dirC` will be restored in `dirC` not in `dirA/dirB/dirC`.

-The general form of the `cache` command in *restore* mode is the following:
+The general form of the `cache restore` command is the following:

     cache restore --key key_value